September 12, 2025

 Understanding ADHD as Neurodiversity

 ADHD is a neurodevelopmental condition, meaning it starts early on in brain development and affects how you focus, manage tasks, control impulses, and regulate emotions (American Psychiatric Association, 2013).
-It’s one of the many forms of neurodiversity, where the brain works in unique but equally valid ways.
-A neurotypical brain follows more expected patterns of thinking and behaviour.
+A neurotypical brain simply follows more expected patterns of thinking and behaviour.
+ADHD is one of the many forms of neurodiversity, where the brain works in unique and equally valid ways.
 A neurodiverse brain, like in ADHD, may process information in ways that are more creative, fast-moving, or nonlinear.
-Furthermore , there are unique differences in the structure, chemistry, and networks of the ADHD brain.
+Furthermore, there are unique differences in the structure, chemistry, and networks of the ADHD brain.

 It’s essential to note that one isn’t better than the other, but just different.